-- Select first file, press F2 or right click > Rename.
+- Select the first file, press F2 or right-click > Rename.

-- Once you are sure with the name, press TAB.
+- Once you are sure of the name, press TAB.

 - You will see that the next file is in “Rename Mode” and here you can enter the name of your choice.